LineageOS/charter/device-support-requirements.md

 * All treble enabled builds MUST ship with a source-built vendor image.
 * All treble device builds exempted from shipping a vendor image MUST assert vendor image versions at flash-time.
 * Devices building a vendor image SHOULD verify basic hardware functionality with an AOSP GSI.

+## Firmware Dependencies
+* All changes that require device firmware changes MUST be accompanied by an assert to ensure builds are not flashed on imcompatible firmware.
+* All firmware changes SHOULD be documented in a user accessible location to ensure users are able to upgrade their firmware.

 # Quality of life
 ## Commit Authorship